Skip to main content

 Restrictions on providing certain services

-It is prohibited to directly or indirectly make an asset available to (or for the benefit of) The Taliban or to a person or entity designated for the purposes of The Taliban sanctions regime.
+It is prohibited to directly or indirectly make an asset available to (or for the benefit of) The Taliban or to another person or entity designated for the purposes of The Taliban sanctions regime.

 Restrictions on dealing with the assets of designated persons or entities (requirement to freeze assets)

-It is prohibited to use or deal with an asset, or allow or facilitate another person to use or deal with an asset owned or controlled by a designated person or entity (the assets are 'frozen' and cannot be used or dealt with).
-The prohibition on 'dealing' with assets includes using, selling or moving assets.
+The prohibition on 'dealing' with assets includes selling or moving assets.
 'An 'asset' includes an asset or property of any kind, whether tangible or intangible, movable or immovable.

 Go to the Consolidated List to search the names of designated persons and entities.